 I was exploring Southern France and made a list of the Top 10 places in the French Riviera.
-My Top 10 list will help you discover the best places this beautiful region has to offer.
+My Top 10 list will help you discover the best places near Nice and Monaco, and most of them you can visit by train.

 This is Eze, a hilltop village half way between Nice and Monaco.
 But let’s start with Nice.